Princess of Wales: Kate image withdrawn by four news agencies amid ‘manipulation’ concerns

-Four photo agencies have retracted a picture of the Princess of Wales over concerns it has been “manipulated”.
+Four international photo agencies have retracted a picture of the Princess of Wales and her children over concerns it has been “manipulated”.

-The image, taken by Prince William and issued by Kensington Palace for Mother’s Day, showed Catherine with their three children.
+The image, taken by Prince William for Mother’s Day, was the first of Catherine to be released by Kensington Palace since her surgery in January.

-But Associated Press was the first to pull the image as it “did not meet” the agency’s photo standards.
-The agency noted an “inconsistency in alignment of Princess Charlotte’s left hand”.
+But, Getty Images, AFP, Reuters and Associated Press have pulled the photo – noting an “inconsistency in alignment of Princess Charlotte’s left hand”.

 Kensington Palace declined to comment.